stasjok/mini.nvim/readmes/mini-diff.md

 ### Mappings

 This module provides mappings for common actions with diffs, like:

 - Apply and reset hunks.
 - "Hunk range under cursor" textobject.
 - Go to first/previous/next/last hunk range.

 Examples:

 - `vip` followed by `gh` / `gH` applies/resets hunks inside current paragraph.
 Same can be achieved in operator form `ghip` / `gHip`, which has the advantage of being dot-repeatable.
 - `gh_` / `gH_` applies/resets current line (even if it is not a full hunk).
 - `ghgh` / `gHgh` applies/resets hunk range under cursor.
 - `dgh` deletes hunk range under cursor.
 - `[H` / `[h` / `]h` / `]H` navigate cursor to the first / previous / next / last hunk range of the current buffer.

 Mappings for some functionality are assumed to be done manually.
-See tag `*MiniDiff.operator()*` in help file.
+See `:h MiniDiff.operator()`.

 ### Buffer-local variables